wffls/waffles/docs/guides/install.md

 ## Description

-This recipe will show how to install Waffles.
+This guide will show how to install Waffles.

 ## Steps